aamalik/dinoToGtfsVRR/README.md

 DINO To GTFS Conversion
 =======================

 This code is tested for DINO data from VRR.
 This is just a test project.
+Nothing more.
-Nothing more Tested with python 2.7.10 on mac Sierra
+Tested with `python 2.7.10` on `Mac Sierra`

 ### Make Database Schemas

+Create Database
 ```
 sudo -u asfandyar createuser -s $(whoami); createdb $(whoami)
 createuser -h 127.0.0.1 -U asfandyar -P -R -S rid